Gloria Stuart: 1996–1998: Titanic; career resurgence

 In May 1996, Stuart received a message about a film role: "A female voice said she was calling from Lightstorm Entertainment ... about a movie to be shot on location, maybe Poland ... about the Titanic, directed by James Cameron ..."
 The next afternoon, Cameron's casting director, Mali Finn, came to Stuart's house "... with her assistant, Emily Schweber, who was carrying a video camera ...
 Mali and I talked while Emily filmed us."
 The next morning, Finn brought over James Cameron and his video camera.
 Stuart wrote, "I was not the least bit nervous.
 I knew I would read Old Rose with the sympathy and tenderness that Cameron had intended ..."
 Five days after Stuart's eighty-sixth birthday, Finn phoned again and asked, "Gloria, how would you like to be Old Rose?"

 Most of Stuart's filming was completed in Halifax, Nova Scotia, over about three weeks in early summer of 1996.
 Stuart also filmed and made recordings for several documentaries, did more looping and dubbing for Cameron, and received offers for additional films.
 Stuart wrote: "On April 7, 1997, the publicity blitz for Titanic kicked off...
 From that point on, the deluge of publicity never stopped."
 On December 17, 1997, Stuart was nominated for a Golden Globe Award for Best Supporting Actress for her performance in the film.
 She was also nominated for an Academy Award for Best Supporting Actress.
 She was one of the few Golden Age stars to attend the ceremony, with contemporaries Fay Wray, Bob Hope, and Milton Berle also attending.
-As of 2021, she remains the oldest nominee in the category.
+As of 2022, she remains the oldest nominee in the category.
+Stuart later parodied her role in a music video for the Hanson song "River" alongside "Weird Al" Yankovic who also directed the video.

 On March 8, 1998, the Screen Actors Guild awarded Stuart its Founders Award, and also won the award for Best Performance by an Actress in a Supporting Role, tying with Kim Basinger (L.A.
 Confidential).
 For both awards, Stuart received a standing ovation from her peers.

 The following May, People magazine included Stuart on their list of "The 50 most beautiful people in the World in 1998."
 Also in May, Stuart was guest of honor at the Great Steamboat Race between the Belle of Louisville and the Delta Queen and then was Grand Marshal of the 1998 Kentucky Derby Festival's Pegasus Parade.

 Next, Stuart signed a contract with Little, Brown and Company to write her autobiography, I Just Kept Hoping.
 Stuart made her debut at The Hollywood Bowl on July 19, 1998, reading the poem, Standing Stone, Paul McCartney's oratorio for orchestra and chorus.